AST Research: Turnaround (1989–1994)

 Success continued in 1991.
 Industry leader Compaq and several other competitors announced steep price cuts in direct response to AST early in the year.
 A few months later, when Intel released the low-cost 80486SX desktop processor, AST announced a i486SX-based computer system the next day.
 That year, AST beat Compaq for a contract to supply over 1,600 laptops to AT&T's sales department during a time when AT&T was selling its own laptops and other computer systems.
 By early 1991, 65 percent of the computer systems supplied to Fortune 500 companies had AST as OEM.
+AST engineers Tom Ludwig and Tom Craft had secretly designed the company's first portable computer against their managers' wishes; it provided about 30% of the company's $688.5 million in revenue in fiscal year 1991.

 As with many other computer companies, AST struggled in 1992 due to a fierce price war started by Compaq.
+Ludwig and Craft left for another company.
 During plans to restructure AST yet again to minimize operating costs, Yuen left the company early that year, leaving Qureshey as the sole remaining co-founder.
 Qureshey and his executive board set out to maintain AST's third-place status and keep on top of developments in the computer industry.
 In November 1992, the company introduced the PowerExec 4/25SL Color Plus, one of the first laptops with the portable-specific 80486SL processor.
 It was released shortly after Compaq released the LTE Lite 4/25C, which is the first laptop with an i486SL.
 In 1993, AST announced a joint venture with Grid Systems, a subsidiary of Tandy Corporation, to develop a pen-tablet computer called the PenExec, which has a cordless stylus.

+Yuen (but not Wong), Ludwig and Craft, and numerous others who had become top executives at other companies were among 300 AST alumni who attended an Irvine reunion in December 1992.
+Fiscal 1993 revenue of $1.4 billion was the first billion-dollar year.
 In mid-1993, AST acquired both Grid Systems and Tandy's computer division for $105 million.
 The company incurred a loss with this purchase but gained four PC manufacturing plants—one in Scotland, the rest in Texas—and a litany of patents and software copyrights that had been registered to Tandy Corporation.
 The Scotland plant was later shut down, to afford building another factory in Ireland, and by 1995 only one of the Texas plants remained operational.
 In January 1994, AST announced its agreement to sell PenRight and FieldNet—pen-based software development tools included in AST's previous acquisition of Grid and Tandy—to the Telxon Corporation.
 The deal was finalized in April that year.
+The company reported fiscal 1994 revenue of $2.4 billion and $53.5 million in profit.